abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

     [(0,54), (1,79), (2,16), (3,66), (4,58)]

+..  only:: draft

+    Because of this trick, one can not easily define our problem instance above and we don't try to.

 You can find all you ever wanted to know and more about this format in [Taillard1993]_.

 ..
 [Taillard1993] Taillard, E., 1993. *Benchmarks for basic scheduling problems*,